Skip to main content

 Table of Contents

 Here is a practical guide to Medicare in Charlotte (Mecklenburg County) and Raleigh (Wake County) for 2026.
+Verify networks and formularies for your ZIP code on Medicare Plan Finder.
+See also our Medicare guides hub, Medicare tools hub, and Medicare glossary.

-Charlotte: The Atrium Health Factor
+Charlotte: Atrium Health Runs the Conversation

 Charlotte's dominant health system is Atrium Health (formerly Carolinas HealthCare System), which operates Atrium Health Carolinas Medical Center, Atrium Health Pineville, Atrium Health Union, and dozens of affiliated practices across the Charlotte metro.